- Fisheries Home

 - Atlantic HMS

 National Bycatch StrategyNOAA Fisheries is committed to minimizing bycatch in U.S. fisheries.
 While we've made great progress, there is more to do.
-We have developed a draft National Bycatch Reduction Strategy, and we want your input.

 Efforts to address bycatch fall into six broad program areas.